-We evolved in the open, surrounded by the colors of nature, primarily the color green.
+We evolved in the open, surrounded by the colors of nature – primarily the color green.
 This is probably why green is reported to have a soothing effect on most people.
-So, why not let a little of this natural zen into your life with one of these three easy care common house plants.
+So, why not let a little of this natural zen into your life with one of the following three easy-care common house plants.

 The Spider Plant is one of most popular house plants in the world.
 The name refers to the fact that the plant propagates by producing plantlets at the tips of it’s leaves.
 These plantlets dangle down and, to some people, resemble a spider dangling from a web.

 Aloe is still used today in numerous skin care products.
 The aloe vera plant itself is a succulent.
 This means that, like a cactus, the aloe vera plant evolved in a dry environment and is designed to endure periods of dryness and drought.

 Some people are more familiar with another common name for Dieffenbachia – Dumb Cane.
 The name dumb cane comes from the fact that the leaves of the plant contain small, sharp crystals that cause swelling of the mouth if the leaves are chewed.
-Contrary to urban myth, Dieffenbachia will not kill pets or small children through casual contact.
+However, contrary to urban myth, Dieffenbachia will not kill pets or small children through casual contact.

-All of these plants are easy to care for and easy to find at your local garden shop.
+All of these plants are easy to care for, and easy to find at your local garden shop.
 If you are not able to find them locally, take a look at these options available at Amazon.com.